LiljestromNadja/DebianLinux/h6_Based_Real_Internet.md

 Tehtävää varten rekisteröidyin [GitHub Education](https://education.github.com/) -käyttäjäksi.
 Valitsin palveluntarjoajaksi [Digital Oceanin](https://cloud.digitalocean.com).

 ## Tehtävät
 ### x) Lue ja tiivistä.
 Tiivistelmäksi riittää muutama ranskalainen viiva per artikkeli.
 [Karvinen 2012: First Steps on a New Virtual Private Server – an Example on DigitalOcean and Ubuntu 16.04 LTS](https://terokarvinen.com/2017/first-steps-on-a-new-virtual-private-server-an-example-on-digitalocean/)

+First steps on a new Virtual Privare server:

+0. "Always use good passwords.
+Only good passwords.
+Good passwords every moment."
+1. Create a new virtual server on the service provider's site.
+2. Log in for the first time: '$ ssh root@exampleIPv4'
+3. Firewall.
+Before enabling, remember to make a hole for SSH.
+4. Add different type of users with different type of privileges.
+5. Close root account. '$ Usermod --lock root' just locks the password, not every way to use the user.
+6. Start using it.
+Remember ‘$ sudo ufw allow 80/tcp’ when you install a public server such as Apache.
+7. Get Public DNS Name.

 ### a) Vuokraa oma virtuaalipalvelin haluamaltasi palveluntarjoajalta.
 (Vaihtoehtona voit käyttää ilmaista kokeilujaksoa, GitHub Education krediittejä; tai jos mikään muu ei onnistu, voit kokeilla vagran:tia paikallisesti).